cgspeck/filededuper/README.rst

 ===========
 Copyright (c) 2014, Christopher Speck

+This application is designed to scan through and hash a collection of files, and then help you deduplicate them by hardlinking or removing the duplicates.

+When deduping, it has three modes of running:-
+- graphical: if an image, try to display it along with a list of identical files
+- console: displays a cursors dialog with matching files
+- auto: will hardlink or delete duplicate files without prompt

+A much more primative version of this was originally used to deduplicate a large photo collection, but it could be used for any similar mass of files (e.g. music collection, folder full of duplicate logs etc as long as the files are identical).

+This was built in Arch on Python 3.4, but should work in any version from 3.2 upwards.
+Runtime requirements are listed in setup.py and dev/test requirements are in requirement-dev.txt

 This application is subject to the revised 3-clause BSD license, as set out in the LICENSE  file found in the top-level directory of this distribution.
 USE AT YOUR OWN RISK AND ONLY AFTER TAKING A BACKUP.
 RUNNING IN DEDUPE MODE MAY ERASE NON-SELECTED FILES.

-This was built in Arch on Python 3.4, but should work in any version from 3.2 upwards.
-Runtime requirements are listed in setup.py and dev/test requirements are in requirement-dev.txt

-A much more primative version of this was originally used to deduplicate a large photo collection, but it could be used for any similar mass of files (e.g. music collection from different sources etc, if the files are identical).

 Installing & Running
 --------------------